Skip to content

 1. Read node labels Read rebellions.ai/npu.deploy.* labels that determine which Rebellions components run on the node

-2. Pause related Rebellions system components Replace labels with paused-for-driver-upgrade so DaemonSets stop and existing pods terminate
+2. Pause related Rebellions components Replace labels with paused-for-driver-upgrade so DaemonSets stop and existing pods terminate

 3. Wait for pods to terminate Wait until relevant Rebellions component pods have exited

-4. Reconcile driver state If driver image digest matches, the desired state, uninstall is skipped.
-Otherwise unload kernel modules, remove old artifacts, install new driver
+4. Reconcile driver state If the driver image digest matches the desired state, skip uninstalling the existing driver.
+Otherwise, unload kernel modules, remove old artifacts, and install the new driver.

 5. Restore node labels Restore original labels so Rebellions components can be scheduled again

-As a result, all node components restart using the upgraded driver.
+As a result, all node components restart with the upgraded driver.

 AutoUpgrade Mode (autoUpgrade: true)

-When AutoUpgrade is enabled, the operator performs policy-driven rollout across nodes.
+When AutoUpgrade is enabled, the operator performs a rollout across nodes according to policy.

 Upgrade behavior is controlled through upgradePolicy.